pm-harshad-mane/UserSyncAnalysis/IndexExchange.md

     </body>
 </html>
 ```

 - Does DSP pixel redirects back to SSP endpoint like PubMatic's `PUG`? : `NO`
 - Is there a call to SSP endpoint like PubMatic's `SPUG`? : `NO`

-- Sample of `second` response below
+- Response of the `first` request below,
 ```
 <html>
     <head>